Do you know where your milk comes from?

 Find it at a local store- check out our "where to buy" page with a full list of area stores that stock it (and also area restaurants that use it in their menus!)

-Meet us at the Farmer's Market- currently attending The Farmer's Market of Keene- Every Tuesday and Saturday of each week May - Ocotber 9am -1pm on Gilbo Ave.
+Meet us at the Farmer's Market- currently attending The Winter Farmer's Market of Keene- Every Saturday November- April 10am -2pm at the Colony Mill Marketplace.

-Come by the farm- Open farm store hours are Mondays & Thursdays 9-6, Tuesday, Wednesday, Friday & Saturday 2-6, Sundays Closed.
+Come by the farm- Open farm store hours are Mondays & Thursdays 9-6, Tuesday, Wednesday, Friday 2-6, Saturday 3pm-6pm, Sundays Closed.

 Manning Hill Farm is The Monadnock Region's ONLY Pasteurized LOCAL Milk Source!